awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 Amazon ECS capacity providers enable you to use both Fargate and Fargate Spot capacity with your Amazon ECS tasks\.

+Windows containers on Fargate cannot use the Fargate Spot capacity provider\.

 With Fargate Spot you can run interruption tolerant Amazon ECS tasks at a discounted rate compared to the Fargate price\.
 Fargate Spot runs tasks on spare compute capacity\.
 When AWS needs the capacity back, your tasks will be interrupted with a two\-minute warning\.
 For more information, see [AWS Fargate capacity providers](fargate-capacity-providers.md)\.

 ## Usage metrics<a name="fargate-usage-metrics"></a>